openfun/fun-boxes/README.rst

   guest machine.
 Otherwise it will be 10.1.100.101.
 - VAGRANT_USE_VBOXF: set this variable to "true" to use vboxfs instead of nfs.
-- VAGRANT_MOUNT_BASE: set this variable to an existing path that contains the fun-apps, edx-theme and edx-platform repositories (e.g:
-  /home/user/fun/repos/) to mount them to /edx/app/edxapp/<reponame>.
+- VAGRANT_MOUNT_BASE: set this variable to an existing path that contains the fun-apps and edx-platform repositories (e.g: /home/user/fun/repos/) to mount them to /edx/app/edxapp/<reponame>.
 - VAGRANT_NO_PORT_FORWARDING: disable port forwarding.
 - VM_CPU_COUNT: the number of allocated CPUs.
 Defaults to 2.
 - VM_MEMORY: the amount in Mb of allocated memory, in Mb.
 Defaults to 2048.